The Form Rejection

 10. Your first chapter does not have it’s own arc.
 You need rising and falling action in the first chapter.
 Each chapter should be a mini arc.

 11. You have a weird opening.
-No first line of overtly sexual dialog, No My name is …, Once upon a time…, No purple prose first line, No nauseous or main characters vomiting (you won’t believe how many people think that watching your main character feel sick or get sick in the first paragraph is somehow relatable).
+No first line of overtly sexual dialog, No My name is …, Once upon a time…, No purple prose first line.
+Could be this is a pet peeve of mine but: No nauseous or main characters vomiting (you won’t believe how many people think that watching your main character feel sick or get sick in the first paragraph is somehow relatable).

 12. Make your main character relatable and make me care about them— or if you feel you must have a sucky protagonist (not the best idea for a debut writer), make them immediately seem redeemable, at the very least.
 People don’t generally want to read about people they don’t like for 300 pages.
 But they do want to read about RELATABLE, LIKEABLE characters.
 BUT, Not only do I want to like them, they have to give me a reason to make me care what happens to them or those around them affected by the story problem.